a-b-street/yimbyhoodlum/README.md

 encryption, with the results being implemented in a digital twin governed by smart contracts.

-Ehem, by which I mean, there's just a single-table SQL database and a tiny Go server to submit proposals, fetch them by ID, and browse moderated ones.
+Ehem, by which I mean, each proposal is just a tiny file in a Google Cloud Storage bucket, and a tiny Go server to submit proposals and fetch them by checksum, deployed to App Engine.

-For local development, just using SQLite.
-Probably going to deploy on App Engine with Cloud SQL, or equivalent.

 ## Concerns